The Total Guide to Scientifically Supported Ways to Boost Your Immune System

 - Vitamin A – Vitamin A is a regulatory antioxidant important for maintenance of your immune system.
 You may often encounter this vitamin on ingredients lists in the form of beta-carotene.
 Food high in vitamin A include sweet potatoes, carrots, yams, broccoli, spinach, and squash.

-- Inulin Fiber – Fiber helps keep gut bacteria healthy, thereby strengthening the immune system’s response to potential infections.
+- Inulin Fiber – Fiber helps keep gut bacteria healthy, thereby strengthening the immune system’s response to potential issues.
 Scientifically, inulin fiber is known as one of the major prebiotics that gut bacteria use to help your body break down and digest food, reduce inflammation, and activate immune system defenses.
 Sources of soluble inulin fiber include bananas, plantains, Jerusalem artichokes, Jicama root, and asparagus.

-- Allicin – Allicin is an organic compound that supports the immune system by reducing inflammation and helping the body ward off infection.
+- Allicin – Allicin is an organic compound that supports the immune system by reducing inflammation and helping the body ward off issues.
 The most common source of allicin is crushed or chopped garlic.

 - Zinc – Zinc supports the immune system and plays an important role in how wounds heal.
 Good sources of zinc include wild salmon, beans, nuts, and seeds.